Note: This is a developing story.

 The most dangerous time period seems to have been Friday 22 between ~12:15 and 16:27 UTC when the malware was tagged as the latest versions.
 It was available for explicit download a while after before being unpublished.

 Malware embedded into package managers can endanger many parts of an environment.
 It can typically execute and affect the developer machine, the build environment (CI/CD), and likely even the production environment.
 A modern developer computer or CI/CD environment has access to many keys and secrets related to sensitive systems and can of course be used to leverage further attacks on customers as well.

 The project is very common in modern web projects.
 It is a direct dependency of common packages such as “fbjs” and “karma”.
 At the time of writing, ua-parser-js has 5.9k stars and 949 forks on GitHub.
 It is listed as having 1,215 direct (public) dependents on npmjs.com and can be expected to have many times as many indirect public and private dependents (deps.dev lists 53 208 publicly known indirect dependencies).

 Since the malware likely steals credentials, the secondary effects may not be visible for a long time.
 Make sure to reimage machines and rotate secrets if affected.

 Who Was Affected?

-Broadly speaking anyone that match the following could have gotten the malware.
+Broadly speaking, anyone that matches the following could have received the malware.
 If: